devrelcollective/getting-started/CodeOfConduct.md

 Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.

-Harassing other users of WADE is never tolerated, whether via public or private media.
+Harassing other users of DevRel Collective is never tolerated, whether via public or private media.

 Avoid using offensive or harassing package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.

 Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics; inappropriate use of nudity, sexual images, and/or sexually explicit language in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

 # Acceptable Content
-The WADE administrators reserve the right to make judgement calls about what is and isn't appropriate in published content.
+The DevRel Collective administrators reserve the right to make judgement calls about what is and isn't appropriate in published content.
 These are guidelines to help you be successful in our community.

-Content must contain something applicable to the previously stated goals of the WADE community.
+Content must contain something applicable to the previously stated goals of the DevRel Collective community.
 "Spamming", that is, publishing any form of content that is not applicable, is not allowed.

 Content must not contain illegal or infringing content.
-You should only publish content to WADE if you have the right to do so.
+You should only publish content to DevRel Collective if you have the right to do so.
 This includes complying with all software license agreements or other intellectual property restrictions.
 For example, redistributing an MIT-licensed module with the copyright notice removed, would not be allowed.
 You will be responsible for any violation of laws or others’ intellectual property rights.

 Content must not be malware.
 For example, content (code, video, pictures, words, etc.) which is designed to maliciously exploit or damage computer systems, is not allowed.